loda-lang/loda-programs/programs/oeis/list6.md

 * [A301926](http://oeis.org/A301926) ([L09 program](301/A301926.asm)): a(n+3) = a(n) + 24*n + 32, a(0)=0, a(1)=3, a(2)=13.
 * [A301960](http://oeis.org/A301960) ([L40 program](301/A301960.asm)): Number of nX4 0..1 arrays with every element equal to 0, 1 or 4 horizontally or antidiagonally adjacent elements, with upper left element zero.
 * [A301973](http://oeis.org/A301973) ([L23 program](301/A301973.asm)): a(n) = (n^2 - 3*n + 6)*binomial(n+2,3)/4.
-* [A301977](http://oeis.org/A301977) ([L05 program](301/A301977.asm)): a(n) is the number of distinct positive numbers whose binary digits appear in order but not necessarily as consecutive digits in the binary representation of n.
 * [A301985](http://oeis.org/A301985) ([L11 program](301/A301985.asm)): a(n) = n^2 + 2329n + 1697.
 * [A301995](http://oeis.org/A301995) ([L07 program](301/A301995.asm)): Number of nX4 0..1 arrays with every element equal to 1, 2 or 4 horizontally or antidiagonally adjacent elements, with upper left element zero.
 * [A302048](http://oeis.org/A302048) ([L12 program](302/A302048.asm)): a(n) = 1 if n = p^2 for some prime p, otherwise 0.
 Characteristic function of squares of primes (A001248).